 Who Determines Fault?

 The insurance companies get the final say on who was at fault for a car accident.
-Even if the police don’t issue any citations as part of their investigation, the insurance companies may still find one or both parties to be at fault for the accident.
+Even if the police don’t issue citations as part of their investigation, the insurance companies may still find one or both parties at fault for the accident.
 If they believe that both parties are at fault, they will determine a percentage of fault to assign to each driver.
 This percentage is very important when it comes to whether or not you can file a personal injury case in South Carolina.

 Do I Still Have a Case If I Was Found Partially at Fault?